 A micron gauge should be attached directly to the system and isolated from the pump to get the most accurate reading.

-Vacuuming down an AC unit to the proper microns is a necessary part of fixing an HVAC unit.
+Vacuuming down an HVAC unit to the proper microns is a necessary part of repairing and installing an HVAC unit.

 A good vacuum pump and micron gauge will be needed to read very low levels accurately.